-Did you Know : Most kid bikes weight about 50% of their body weight?
+Did you know : Most kid bikes weigh about 50% of their body weight?

 This isn’t ideal at all.

-While adults ride bikes which are about 20% of their weight, kids should be riding bikes which are less than 40% of their weight.
+While adults ride bikes that are about 20% of their weight, kids should be riding bikes that are less than 40% of their weight.

 While this doesn’t require precise calculations, going for the lightest bike you can find out there is still a great way to go about this.